 Physical exercise can help to improve an individual’s mental health by facilitating a reduction in anxiety, depression, negative moods and improving self-esteem and cognitive function.
-Some form of physical exercise is recommended for all individuals due to the multitude of positive physical and mental benefits to be had.
+Some form of physical exercise is recommended for all individuals due to the multitude of positive mental and physical benefits to be had.

-How does physical activity aid with mental health and wellbeing?
+How does physical activity benefit mental health and wellbeing?